mirandaweston/bank-tech-test/README.md

 cd bank-tech-test

 ```

-To run both the BankAccount and BankStatement test suites at the same time:
+To run all test suites:

 ```javascript
 npm test